fmang/oshu/README.md

 Even with that, it sometimes get slow unless the computer is a beast… Hell, the mania and taiko mode could be played in a terminal!

-oshu! is currently mostly targeted at Linux users familiar with the console, but it doesn't have to be that way.
+oshu! is currently mostly targeted at Linux users, but it doesn't have to be that way.
 All it needs are volunteers to build and test the project on the various operating systems and desktop environments out there.

 By the way, the name comes from osu! but with the s pronounced sh, because it's a mini-osu.